super-resolution/Locan/docs/source/design.rst

 Outline
 ========

-Locan provides a standardized class structure to hold and deal with localization data and analysis results (see :ref:`Data structures <datastructures>`).
+Locan provides a standardized class structure to hold and deal with :ref:`data structures <datastructures>` such as localization data and analysis results.

-:ref:`Metadata <metadata>` will be part of each data class and either added by user input or generated during manipulation of data classes.
+:ref:`Metadata <metadata>` will be part of each data class and is either added by user input or generated during manipulation of data classes.

-Locdata, the data class for localization data, carries certain properties that describe individual or averaged features of the underlying localizations or groups thereof.
+:class:`LocData`, the data class for localization data, carries certain properties that describe individual or averaged features of the underlying localizations or groups thereof.
 We suggest a canonical set of :ref:`properties`.